niekwit/damid-seq/README.md

 `DamMapper` is a containerized Snakemake pipeline for reproducible and scalable analysis of single/paired-end DamID short read Illumina data.

+## Citation

+If you use `DamMapper` in your pubblication, please cite it as follows:

+Wit, N., Bertlin, J., Hynes-Allen, A. et al. Mapping SET1B chromatin interactions with DamID using DamMapper, a comprehensive Snakemake workflow.
+BMC Genomics 26, 914 (2025). https://doi.org/10.1186/s12864-025-12075-x

 ## Documentation